 - Divorce certificate if parents are divorced

-- Sworn statement from one of parent if they are separated
+- A sworn statement from one of the parent if they are separated

 If you have not received any response within 30 days after the application closing date, please consider your application unsuccessful.

 Tel: 011 269 3946